hamster/SAINTCON/HHC/2022/assembly.md

 * Brown-Black-Red is 1k ohms
 * Brown-Black-Orange is 10k ohms
 * Brown-Black-Red is 100k ohms
+* This image is in the above order

 ![resist](images/IMG_3441.JPG)

-You will need to bend the LED legs such that one is bent all the way over, so that the resistors will end up standing.
+You will need to bend the resistor legs such that one is bent all the way over, so that the resistors will end up standing.

 ![bent](images/IMG_3442.JPG)